GSA/digitalgov.gov/content/news/2022/10/2022-10-24-managing-stakeholder-feedback-lessons-from-experience.md

   - usability
   - writing
   - training
+# See all authors at https://digital.gov/authors
+authors:
+  - alexander-wilson
 slug: managing-stakeholder-feedback-lessons-from-experience
+primary_image: "pl-summit-venn-managing-stakeholder-feedback"
 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible